 The name of the game is trust.
-On modern online business the most influencing factor I have identify is your connection.
+On modern online business, the most influencing factor you have to identify is your connections.
 You do business with people, not names, and serving the people can benefit the most from your services you can develop an audience of devoted friends and a thriving community around your brand.

-When I started 3 years ago to develop my own brand around my name I started developing a blog, that, nobody new new anything about it.
-I was under the impression, that I needn’t to do many promotional moves in order to propagate my messages.
-I had wrong as I found out in the next 3 months of my blog’s operation, since all my operations was targeting to YOU.
+When I started 3 years ago to develop my own brand around my name I started developing a blog, that, nobody knew anything about it.
+I was under the impression, that I needn’t do many promotional moves in order to propagate my messages.
+I had wrong as I found out in the next 3 months of my blog’s operation since all my operations were targeting to YOU.

 Today, I have managed to develop a thriving community of more than 17,000 like-minded peers (including many entrepreneurs, small business owners, and freelancers as you) using various strategies and outreach recipes.

 What have I done?
 Just some thoughts to developing some “good” habits (turn them to operations), block out my calendar for employing them and a constant dedication to growing my network on LinkedIn.

 When I started I had a very small network of business associates of less than 70 people from Greece, USA, and Europe.
 I thought it was enough!
 But as I have explained it wasn’t because it was “stagnated”.
 No interaction, some messages, here and there, minimum communication, etc. You know the feeling?
 I guess you do.